-There are so many things to do in Northern Idaho, that it’s hard to list the best.
+There are so many things to do in Northern Idaho, that it’s hard to list the top one.
 Yet, I’m going to do my best.

-Our family found some of our favorite things to see in Northern Idaho during our recent Idaho road trip up north.
-So if you're planning an Idaho vacation, then keep on reading.
+Our family found some of our favorite things to see in Northern Idaho during our recent Idaho road trip.
+So if you’re planning an Idaho vacation, then keep on reading.

 The beautiful city of Coeur d’Alene is the largest city in North Idaho and is located only 30 minutes away from Spokane, Washington.
 This is where you’ll find the nearest international airport if you plan is to fly in.

 Another thing to know before visiting Northern Idaho is that they observe Pacific Time due to Spokane being the transportation and commercial center for the region.

 This is different from the Boise area where we drove from, being in the Mountain Timezone.

 When it comes to things to do in North Idaho, there are several places to visit and activities to enjoy.
 Coeur d’Alene is a great starting point, with great tourist attractions such as Coeur d’Alene National Forest, Farragut State Park, North Idaho Centennial Trail, and more!

 From city fun and boating on the lake to hiking and camping, we are now going to dive into sharing some fun things to do in Northern Idaho.

 Visit Silverwood Theme Park

 Silverwood Theme Park, located about 20 minutes north of Coeur d’Alene, Idaho, is the largest theme park in the region.